 Be part of this exciting organization that works with communities in the Boston area, New England, and across the country to identify and address health issues in innovative ways.

 The Research Assistant will be a key member of HRiA’s R&E Department and will provide research-related support and assistance on a variety of projects.
-While the R&E Department conducts studies using both quantitative and qualitative methods, the Research Assistant position is quantitatively focused.
-The majority of work will involve identification and review of secondary data, the development and programming of surveys in online survey administration tools (e.g., SurveyMonkey), data cleaning, data management, and basic data analysis (e.g., frequencies), as well as presenting data in tables and charts for use in presentations and reports.
+While the R&E Department conducts assessments and evaluations using both quantitative and qualitative methods, the Research Assistant position is quantitatively focused.
+The majority of work will involve identification and review of secondary data, the development and programming of surveys in online survey administration tools (e.g., Qualtrics), data cleaning, data management, and basic data analysis (e.g., frequencies, descriptive statistics), as well as developing data visualizations such as tables, charts and graphs for use in presentations and reports.

-The Research Assistant will be involved in community health assessment and evaluation studies which aim to guide the development and implementation of health interventions.
-The R&E Department conducts numerous projects by multiple staff, and the Research Assistant will provide research and data management support to many projects at one time.
+The Research Assistant will be involved in community health assessments and evaluations which aim to guide the development and implementation of health interventions.
+The R&E Department conducts numerous projects with multiple staff, and the Research Assistant will provide research and data management support to many projects at one time.

-The Research Assistant will be supervised by the Senior Research Scientist, but will work closely with all members of the R&E Department.
+The Research Assistant will be supervised by a Director-level staff member, but will work closely with all members of the R&E Department.